Design tokens

 Creating a theme usually starts with design.
 In fact, this is the most time-consuming part.

-We recommend you using the native Figma variables (tokens) functionality.
-But if you need more functionality that Figma doesn't have at the moment, use Tokens Studio plugin for Figma.
+In case if you need more functionality that Figma doesn't have at the moment, use Tokens Studio plugin for Figma.
 It's one of the most powerful tools for managing tokens, linking styles between the code and Figma files.

 TIP